Philip Slater: Legacy

-According to writer Craig Lambert, The Pursuit of Loneliness made Slater a leading voice of the counterculture of the 1960s.
-The book was "a searing critique of American culture", writes Lambert, "describing many of its ills—violence, inequality, and worship of technology among them—as fallout of the national cult of individualism that fostered isolation, competition, and loss of community."
+Sociologist Todd Gitlin described Slater as "the first American sociologist to develop the idea that the personal is the political — that our domestic arrangements and our foreign policy are the inside and outside of the same phenomenon...That there was a connection between social ills and the average citizen's lack of involvement in the community."
 Sociologist Marion Goldman, who studied the human potential movement, described Slater as a social critic, who along with his Greenhouse colleagues attempted to warn Americans that a personal and societal transformation was needed to address the problems at the heart of the American cultural crisis.
+According to writer Craig Lambert, The Pursuit of Loneliness made Slater an "intellectual hero" of the counterculture of the 1960s.

-Slater was known for his influence and was a mentor to many, including sociologist Marcia Millman, professor emerita of the University of California, Santa Cruz, and psychologist Anne C. Bernstein, professor emerita of the University of California, Berkeley.
-Slater was recognized for his early attention to the role of women in the United States and their struggle for women's rights, as well as the concomitant need for the "emotional liberation" of men.
-His essay "Sexual Adequacy in America" (1973) addressed many of the cultural myths about human sexuality that surround men and woman alike, pointing to the goal-oriented bias focused solely on orgasm as the product rather than pleasure as a process, an idea he links to male chauvinism rooted in Puritanism.
+Slater was known for his influence and was a mentor to many, including sociologist Marcia Millman, professor emerita of the University of California, Santa Cruz, psychologist Anne C. Bernstein, professor emerita of the University of California, Berkeley, and medical sociology and disability rights activist and researcher Irving Zola.
+Slater was also recognized for his early attention to the role of women in the United States and their struggle for women's rights, as well as the concomitant need for the "emotional liberation" of men.
+His essay "Sexual Adequacy in America" (1973) addressed many of the cultural myths about human sexuality that surround men and women alike, pointing to the goal-oriented bias focused solely on orgasm as the product rather than pleasure as a process, an idea he links to male chauvinism rooted in Puritanism.

 Ms. magazine chose Slater as one of its "male heroes" in 1982, in recognition of his "pioneering work in identifying the emotional costs of women as primary child-rearers and other gender differentiation within the family structure, in such books as The Glory of Hera and Pursuit of Loneliness".